Gliz23/InfoGraphAI/README.md

 You can acces the app by pasting the diplayed link in your browser.

-7. You need internect connection to generate the Summary and the InfoGraphic.
+7. You need internect connection to generate the Summary.

 ![Logo](https://github.com/Gliz23/InfoGraphAI/blob/main/src/assets/flogo.png)